Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

 The cognitive system, as a dynamical system, is governed by a set of differential equations, such as

-\underline{\bf Primary and secondary variables}\\ The functions ${\vec f}_i$ governing the time evolution (\ref{cogSys_time_evol_x}) of the primary variables $\{\vec x_i\}$ generally depend on a collection of parameters $\{\vec \gamma_i\}$, such as learning rates, firing thresholds, etc.:
+\runinhead{Primary and Secondary Variables} {cognitive system!variables!primary {and} secondary} The functions ${\veci f}_i$ governing the time evolution {equation} (\ref{cogSys_time_evol_x}) of the primary variables $\{\veci x_i\}$ generally depend on a collection of parameters $\{\vec \gamma_i\}$, such as learning rates, firing thresholds, etc.:

-The time evolution of the system is fully determined by Eq.\ (\ref{cogSys_time_evol_x}) whenever the parameters $\gamma_j$ are un-mutable, that is genetically predetermined.
-Normally the cognitive system needs however to adjust a fraction of these parameters with time, {\it viz}
+The time evolution of the system is fully determined by Eq.~(\ref{cogSys_time_evol_x}) whenever the parameters $\gamma_j$ are unmutable, that is, genetically predetermined.
+Normally, however, the cognitive system needs to adjust a fraction of these parameters with time, viz

-In principle one could merge the $\{\vec x_j\}$ and the $\{\gamma_i\}$ into one large set of dynamical variables $\{y_l\}=\{\gamma_i|\vec x_j\}$.
-It is however meaningful to keep them separated whenever their respective time evolution differs qualitatively and quantitatively. \begin{quotation}

-\underline{\sl Fast and slow variables}\\ When the average rate-changes of two variables $x=x(t)$ and $y=y(t)$ are typically very different in magnitude, $|\dot x|\gg|\dot y|$, then one calls $x(t)$ the fast variable and $y(t)$ the slow variable. \end{quotation} The parameters $\{\gamma_j\}$ are, per definition, slow variables.
-One can then name them also `secondary variables' as they follow the long-term average of the primary variables $\{\vec x_i\}$.
+In principle one could merge {} $\{\veci x_j\}$ and {} $\{\gamma_i\}$ into one large set of dynamical variables $\{y_l\}=\{\gamma_i|\veci x_j\}$.
+It is, however, meaningful to keep them separated whenever their respective time evolution differs qualitatively and quantitatively. \begin{quotation}{\it Fast and Slow Variables.\enspace} When the average rate changes of two variables $x=x(t)$ and $y=y(t)$ are typically very different in magnitude, $|\dot x|\gg|\dot y|$, then one calls $x(t)$ the fast variable and $y(t)$ the slow variable. \end{quotation} The parameters $\{\gamma_j\}$ are, per definition, slow variables.
+One can then also call them \qut{secondary variables} as they follow the long-term average of the primary variables $\{\veci x_i\}$.

-\underline{\bf Adaptive parameters}\\ A cognitive system needs to self-adapt over a wide range of structural organizations, as discussed in section~\ref{cogSys_requirements}.
-Many parameters relevant for the sensibility to presynaptic activities, for short-term and long-term learning, to give a few examples, need therefore to be adaptive, {\it viz} time dependent. \begin{quotation}
+\runinhead{Adiabatic Approximation} The fast variables $\{\veci x_i\}$ change rapidly with respect to the time development of the slow variables $\{\gamma_j\}$ in Eq.~(\ref{cogSys_time_evol_gamma}).
+It is then often a good approximation to substitute the $\veci x_i$ by suitable time-averages $\langle \veci x_i\rangle_t$.
+In physics jargon one speaks then of an \qut{adiabatic approximation}.